Nasdaq/NasdaqCloudDataService-SDK-Python/README.md

   **Note**: Ensure that the full path to the ca.crt file is provided.
 If the certificate was installed in the directory `/my/trusted/store/ncdsinstallcerts`, then the full path would be `/my/trusted/store/ncdsinstallcerts/ca.crt`

-  **Note**: Ensure that the full path to the ca.crt file is provided.
-If the certificate was installed in the directory `/my/trusted/store/ncdsinstallcerts`, then the full path would be `/my/trusted/store/ncdsinstallcerts/ca.crt`

 ```properties
 "bootstrap.servers": "{streams_endpoint_url}:9094"
 "ssl.ca.location": "/path/to/dir/ca.crt"